needle-mirror/com.unity.purchasing.udp/Documentation~/games-with-iap.md

 For more information on the UDP Package user interface, see [Editor UI for the UDP Package](best-practices.html#editor-ui).

-When you’ve completed the UDP implementation and configuration on the game client side, [implement UDP on the server side](#server-side) if needed, and go on to [build your game](building-your-game.md).
+When you’ve completed the UDP implementation and configuration on the game client side, [implement UDP on the server side](#server-side) if needed, and [build your game](building-your-game.md).

 <a name="with-unity-iap"></a>
 ### With Unity IAP

 If you want to implement UDP using Unity IAP, first [set up Unity IAP](https://docs.unity3d.com/Manual/UnityIAPSettingUp.html).

-**Note**: If you choose to implement UDP with Unity IAP (instead of using the UDP package) then implement via Unity IAP only.
-Make sure you [don’t mix the implementations](best-practices.html#dont-mix).
+**Note**: If you choose to implement UDP with Unity IAP version 1.22.0-1.23.5 (instead of using the UDP package) then implement via Unity IAP only.

+Unity IAP automatically handles the following:

+* Initializing UDP
+* Querying the store’s IAP product inventory
+* Requesting to purchase a product
+* Consuming the purchased item

+However, your game must properly use Unity IAP’s similar functions (such as initialization and purchase) according to the [Unity IAP Documentation](https://docs.unity3d.com/Manual/UnityIAP.html).

+**Note**: Unity IAP consumes the IAP item automatically, so Unity IAP doesn’t contain an API to consume the item.

+Once you’ve implemented UDP using Unity IAP, [test your IAP](best-practices.md#test) in your generic UDP build, before uploading it to the UDP console.

 When you’ve implemented your game’s in-app purchases with Unity IAP, take the following steps to set up UDP with Unity IAP.